author

 1861–1925

-A hugely prolific writer of boys’ adventure fiction, he turned out fast-moving series stories filled with travel, danger, and teamwork.
-Best remembered for titles like the Pony Rider Boys and Battleship Boys books, he helped shape early 20th-century popular reading for young readers.
+A hugely prolific writer of boys’ adventure fiction, he turned out fast-moving series tales filled with ships, trails, and outdoor exploits.
+Best known for titles like the Battleship Boys and Pony Rider Boys books, he helped shape early 20th-century popular reading for young audiences.

 by Frank Gee Patchin